ryanwebb24/Chess-Game/README.md

 ## Contributing

-If you are interested in contributing to the Chess project, please review the [contributing guidelines](CONTRIBUTING.md) before submitting a pull request.
+If you are interested in contributing to the Chess project, please submmit a pull request and send me an email letting me know.

 ## Contact